stfcrux/Ecare_mobileApp/README.md

 .
 Setted up FireBase Server
  - Week 6
 .
 Implemented User sign in and sign up (resolving conflicts to master)
- - Week 8
+ - Week 7
 .
 Implemented Location routing from one point to another
- - Week 7

 App WorkFlow